Wills and Probate: Our Services

 • Life insurance policies – many of these have a named beneficiary so do not pass under your Will.

-Only property which passes under your Will or the Intestacy Rules attracts Inheritance Tax.
+Even if property does not pass under your Will or the Intestacy Rules it can still attract Inheritance Tax.
 As part of the Will preparation process we will discuss your assets in detail with you – including those above.

 Different types of Wills